-Research has shown that the majority of women (and men), want their super invested ethically and do not want their money funding the companies that manufacture or trade weapons designed to kill.
+Research has shown that the majority of women (and men) want their super invested ethically and that includes not wanting their money funding the companies that manufacture or trade weapons designed to kill.

 But the reality is, unless you have made an active decision to invest your super in an ethical fund that doesn’t invest in weapons –and some ‘ethical funds’ do still invest in weapons– then it is likely that your money is financing the armament industry.

 Most of the funds associated with Australia’s Big Banks, as well as Australia’s largest industry funds, are invested in local and multinational arms manufacturers and dealers, including in companies like: Thales, BAE Systems, Lockheed Martin, Raytheon, Northrop Grumman and more.

 If you can’t easily find a list of all the companies your fund is invested in, or a statement that they don’t invest in armaments, then assume your money is invested in the industry.
 Don’t believe me?
 Call your fund and ask.

 There is an argument, of course, that weapons are critical for our military and allies to protect our safety.
 But it is a reality, that the world’s major armament manufacturers also sell their products to foreign Governments known to be using weapons to commit humans rights abuses.
 These manufacturers also profit from laxed laws that allow civilians to buy weapons in countries like the US, and until recently, New Zealand.

 Only a couple of years ago Thales Australia put its F90 military Atrax assault rifle on the US gun market to be sold to US civilians.